 THOMAS GANE, aged about 19 or 20 years, ab ut 5ft.
 10 inches high, fair complexion.
-ALSO.

 JEREMIAH LASHER, aged 33, about 5 ft.
-8 inches high, sandy complexion, formerly residing on Elias Fitch's Farm.
-St. Davids.
+8 inches high, sandy complexion, formerly residing on Elias Fitch's Farm, St. Davids.

-The whole of the above Reward will be paid on the apprehension of both of the above I one halt of the same for the arrest of one of them.
+The whole of the above Reward will be paid on the apprehension of both of the above Prisoners, or